 There are specific geofencing platforms that specialize in delivering location-based digital marketing solutions.

-However, there are also many all-in-one tools marketers can use that support geofencing and geo-targeting along with many other powerful tools and features.
+However, there are also many all-in-one tools marketers can use that support geofencing and geo-targeting, along with many other powerful tools and features.
 These can be a great option for keeping advertising organized and simple, allowing you to run everything all in one place.

 Advanced demand-side platforms like Epom have geofencing that allows you to target audiences based on their real-time location.
-They usually also offer a ton of other great features such as multilayered optimization and powerful analytics.
+They usually also offer a ton of other great features, such as multilayered optimization and powerful analytics.

-Geo-targeting is one of the oldest features that were present in DSPs and other online advertising platforms that allow for at least some targeting.
+Geo-targeting is one of the oldest features that were present in Google Ads and other online advertising platforms that allow for at least some targeting.
 Geo is the primary attribute by which advertisers segment their audience.
-So, most of us already know how to implement geo-targeting within any ad tech platform.

 Geofencing is a newer feature that arrived in software a while back.
 For example, Epom announced it in the Epom white-label DSP 3.7, which was not long ago.
-Some ad tech providers don't offer geofencing, so it's still unclear for some advertisers how geofencing works.
+Some ad tech providers don't offer geofencing, so it's still unclear for some advertisers how geofencing marketing works.
 To clarify that, let's set up geofencing in the Epom white-label DSP.

-Go to the “Geo-fence” tab and select “add geofence”.
+- Go to the “Geo-fence” tab and select “add geofence”.

-Pick the city in which you want to create a fence, then pin the spot on the map (you can pin multiple spots at the same time), define the radius of your fence, and press save.
+- Pick the city in which you want to create a fence, then pin the spot on the map (you can pin multiple spots at the same time), define the radius of your fence, and press save.

-Select the right geofence (here you can enable multiple geofences as well).
+- Select the right geofence (here you can enable multiple geofences as well).
 Now this geofence will be active as any other targeting parameter you set in this campaign.

 Geofencing vs. Geotargeting FAQ